Victor Olds is currently an Assistant District Attorney at the New York County District Attorney’s Office.

 From 1988 through 2000, Olds served as an assistant U.S. attorney for the Southern District of New York in both the Civil Division and the Criminal Division in the general crimes, public corruption, and securities task force units.
-He is a special master for the Appellate Division of the New York State Supreme Court (First Department), a lecturer in law at Columbia Law School and a former Adjunct Professor at Fordham University School of Law, and is formerly an adjunct professor at Brooklyn Law School, where he taught trial and appellate advocacy for 13 years.
+He served as a special master for the Appellate Division of the New York State Supreme Court (First Department), a lecturer in law at Columbia Law School and a former Adjunct Professor at Fordham University School of Law, and is formerly an adjunct professor at Brooklyn Law School, where he taught trial and appellate advocacy for 13 years.

 He earned a J.D. from Brooklyn Law School and a B.A from New York University.